3pillarlabs/spring-data-simpledb/README.md

 ### Primitive field conversions ###

 The current version supports converting all primitive types but *Character*.
 More that that, *Float.MIN_VALUE* and *Double.MIN_VALUE* cannot be converted accurately.

+### Delete
+Both in the repository and the template, a method to delete an entity by ID is provided.
+Using this method will not cascade the deletion in case of @Reference attributes.

 ### Custom select
 Methods annotated with @Query can run custom SimpleDb valid queries.